Working with clients in data warehouse modernization project – Part 1

-In this series of posts we will be explaining about how the journey of data warehouse modernization projects will be.
-The first step that we do when a company approaches us on data warehouse migration project is compiling the list of problems they face currently related to the data and data management systems.
+In this series of posts, we will be explaining how the journey of data warehouse modernization projects will be.
+The first step that we do when a company approaches us on a data warehouse migration project is compiling the list of problems they face currently related to the data and data management systems.
 The following are some of the problems that we see across clients who want to modernize their data warehouse.

 Using the same database for transaction and reporting

-Enterprises will design and develop databases that support various types of transactions that applications wants to log.
+Enterprises will design and develop databases that support various types of transactions that applications want to log.
 The data in the database used by applications for logging transactions will be heavily normalized for data integrity, reduce redundant data, and handle other non-functional requirements like security, performance, audit, backup, recovery, compacting, partitioning, etc.

-Instead of starting with data warehouse migration may be the users can first design a new database for reporting needs and then start migrating the data from transaction database to reporting database based on the desired frequency.
-ETL tools like Microsoft SQL Server Integration Services, Talend, Databricks and others can be used to migrate the data from transaction database to reporting database.
-When copying the data from transaction database to reporting database the ETL tool must support various types of transformations that help us structure the data as per reporting needs.
+Instead of starting with data warehouse migration may be the users can first design a new database for reporting needs and then start migrating the data from the transaction database to reporting database based on the desired frequency.
+ETL tools like Microsoft SQL Server Integration Services, Talend, Databricks, and others can be used to migrate the data from the transaction database to reporting database.
+When copying the data from the transaction database to reporting database the ETL tool must support various types of transformations that help us structure the data as per reporting needs.

-If the amount of data is growing exponentially then the on-premise data warehouse will be very expensive to host and maintain so at this point we will be forced to skip the step of creating on-premise data warehouse.
-Some of the clients we worked with already had huge data and hence setting up on-premise data warehouse and then using that to migrate the data to cloud was double work for them and it was also expensive.
+If the amount of data is growing exponentially then the on-premise data warehouse will be very expensive to host and maintain so at this point we will be forced to skip the step of creating an on-premise data warehouse.
+Some of the clients we worked with already had huge data and hence setting up an on-premise data warehouse and then using that to migrate the data to the cloud was double work for them and it was also expensive.

 Need for modern reporting solutions

 Most of the reports used both internally and externally in companies are pre-defined and pre-planned reports.
-The users know what information the report has and they now how updated the data is on the report.
+The users know what information the report has and they know how updated the data is on the report.
 Typically the data in the report is updated till yesterday.

 Users want more interactive reports beyond drill-down or pivot reports.
 They want reports that tell the story and communicate the big picture.
 Legacy reporting platforms do not help them to work effectively with the data.